-DUE PROCESS (SUBSTANTIVE): the doctrine that the Due Process Clauses of the 5th and 14th Amendments to the United States Constitution require legislation to be fair and
+DUE PROCESS (SUBSTANTIVE): the doctrine that the Due Process Clauses of the 5th and 14th Amendments to the United States Constitution require legislation to be fair and reasonable in content and to further a legitimate governmental objective.

 DUE PROCESS CLAUSE (OF THE U.S. CONSTITUTION): the constitutional provision that prohibits the government (or its agents) from unfairly or arbitrarily depriving a person of life, liberty, or property.